One of the nuts-and-bolts issues of practically maintaining a property is ensuring that the water systems are correctly treated and nice and safe.

-Classic ones are removing dead-legs in pipes which are basically old pipes now going nowhere and therefore holding stagnant water, to new installations such as immersion heaters and even separate electric water heaters.
+Classic ones are removing dead-legs in pipes that are now going nowhere and holding stagnant water to new installations such as immersion heaters and even separate electric water heaters.

-First think outside the box as to what’s needed, and then plan ahead accordingly, remembering that you may need to notify afterwards any other affected people.
+First, think outside the box as to what’s needed, and then plan accordingly, remembering that you may need to notify any other affected people afterwards.

 Cleaning Up Your Act With Water Compliance

-Whatever capacity you’re in – whether a managing agent with endless properties under your belt, or an individual landlord doing the basics – these top 10 pointers will help to focus on what you need to oversee to achieve water compliance at your property.
+Whatever capacity you’re in – whether a managing agent with endless properties under your belt or an individual landlord doing the basics – these top 10 pointers will help focus on what you need to oversee to achieve water compliance at your property.

-Plus this can fall within all property types as well – typically main-stream commercial and residential, but all things in between as well.
+Plus, this can fall within all property types – typically mainstream commercial and residential, but all things in between.

-The risk is very real if you don’t, and although it can be very complicated at first sight, once you get the right people and procedures in place then it becomes an awful lot easier.
+The risk is genuine if you don’t, and although it can be very complicated at first sight, once you get the right people and procedures in place, it becomes an awful lot more accessible.

 And if in doubt, then ask someone who knows.
-With a system in place it’s easier to spot these bottle-neck problems and resolve, but still keep other things ticking over.
+With a system in place, it’s easier to spot these bottle-neck problems and resolve them but still keep other things ticking over.

 Need More Help?